Drowning in a collection of swim ribbon clutter? I was too! Today I’m sharing my easy DIY solution for organizing swim ribbons so you can enjoy them.

 The Boy frequently looked through his ribbon collection.
 In doing so, he would remove the clips in order to view the information (event, time, place) contained on the stickers affixed to the back of each ribbon.
 This activity would lead to ribbon chaos, as loose ribbons from various seasons would become intermixed.

-The Mom decided once again that this form of Swim Swag required an organizing intervention, so she took this project on as part of the Four Week Wait No More!
-Organizing Challenge.
+The Mom decided once again that this form of Swim Swag required an organizing intervention, so she decided to come up with an easy DIY swim ribbon organizing solution.

 The first step in the intervention was to use a hole punch to create a hole in the top center area of each ribbon (some ribbons come with a hole, while others do not).
 Next, The Mom used binder rings to gather a season’s worth of swim ribbons together (she used a variety of sizes, depending upon the number of ribbons within a given swim season).

 Next, she designed a cute tag template using PicMonkey that would be used to identify the swim season associated with each set of awards ribbons.

 She duplicated this tag template image several times within a Word document, using a text box within Word to insert the various swim seasons within the blank space in the center of the template.
 She printed this Word document, ran it through her trusty Scotch Thermal Laminator Machine, then cut out the individual tags and hole-punched each one.

 She then used a series of Command Wire Hooks to create a wall display for the groups of ribbons.

 The Boy was ecstatic that his awards were now prominently displayed in his room, instead of tucked in a drawer.
 Now, it was easy for him to flip through the contents of each binder ring while keeping the ribbons sorted in the way he liked (by Place).